 - Now we need to tell Elasticsearch that this is our snapshot directory location.
 For that, we need to add the "repo.path" setting in elasticsearch.yml file.

 - Here we are using the local file system directory for storing the snapshot but the same can be stored on the cloud as well.
-But in this blog, we will focus on file system based snapshot only.
+But in this blog, we will focus on file system based snapshots only.

 - We first need to create the repository which would be used for taking a snapshot and to restore.
 We can create the repository using the following expression: